Views:

 The government is removing this age discrimination from public service pension schemes in 2 parts.

 The first part was completed in 2022 with all active members from 1 April 2022 now being members of the 2015 Scheme.
-This provides equal treatment for all active pension scheme members.
+This provides equal treatment for all active pension Scheme members.

 Read more information about the changes to public service pensions on our website.